Horn of Winter

 - For theories about the Horn, see Horn of Winter/Theories

 Thousands of years ago, Joramun, a King-Beyond-the-Wall, supposedly blew the horn and woke giants from the earth.
 Free folk believe that blowing the horn can bring down the Wall.
 Some maesters are skeptical of the horn's existence.

 A Storm of Swords

-Mance planned to offer the Horn in exchange for letting his people pass through the Wall.
-If the Night's Watch refused Tormund Giantsbane was to sound the Horn at dawn three days hence but the arrival of Stannis Baratheon put an end to that plan.
+While some free folk want Mance to bring down the Wall with the horn, Mance resists for fear that nothing could then stop the Others.
+Mance plans to offer the horn in exchange for letting his people pass through the Wall.
+If the Night's Watch refuses, Tormund Giantsbane is to sound the Horn at dawn three days hence.
+Mance is interrupted by the arrival of Stannis Baratheon's knights, however, and the free folk host is defeated.

 A Dance with Dragons

 The warhorn, found in a glacier in the Frostfangs, is burned by Melisandre when she has "Mance", actually a glamoured Rattleshirt, put to death by fire.
 The horn bursts into green and yellow flame and its runes seem to briefly shimmer in the air.
 The queen's men then heave the horn into the fire pit.